microsoft/vscode-jupyter/TELEMETRY.md

         - `duration`: `number`
         Duration of a measure in milliseconds.
         Common measurement used across a number of events.
-        Total time taken to list interpreters.
-Total time taken to list kernels.
-Time taken.
-Duration of a measure in milliseconds.
-Common measurement used across a number of events.

 * DATASCIENCE.EXECUTE_CELL  (Telemetry.ExecuteCell)